avibrazil/iOSbackup/README.md

 pip3 install iOSbackup --user
 ```

 On macOS, get native Python 3 from Apple with command `xcode-select --install`.
-Read my [Apple official Python 3 distribution guide](https://avi.alkalay.net/2019/12/macos-jupyter-data-science-no-anaconda.html) for more details.
+Read my [guide to install Apple official Python 3 distribution](https://avi.alkalay.net/2019/12/macos-jupyter-data-science-no-anaconda.html) for more details.

-`iOSbackup` requires other two packages: `biplist` and `pycryptodome` that will be installed automatically by `pip`.
+`iOSbackup` requires other two packages: `biplist` and `pycryptodome` that will be [installed automatically by `pip`](https://pypi.org/project/iOSbackup/).

 `pycryptodome` has an API compatible with older `pycrypto`, which should also work with `iOSbackup`.
 But `pycryptodome` is more well maintained and easier to install on Windows and macOS.